freakypie/backbone_views/README.md

 By default it will autobind unbound attrs to "data-{{ name }}", but you can set the `autoBind` property to change it to something else or turn off this feature.

+You can further customize what bound elements will do by setting the "data-{{ name }}" value:

+  - toggle: display or hide depending on data value
+  - inverse-toggle: like toggle but inverted
+  - pluralize: shows element contents if value not 1
+  - data: sets a "data-" attribute instead of content
+  - href: sets the href instead of content
+  - attr: sets an attr instead of content
+  - prop: sets a property instead of content (booleans)
+  - prop-inverse: like prop but inverted

+by default it will replace the contents of the element

 ```coffeescript
 bv = require("backbone_views")